-Employee stories: Encouraged to grow
+Employee story: Encouraged to grow

 by Mo Kashani, Fibre Optic Lead Design Engineer, 4site.